daniel-furman/ensemble-climate-projections/README.md

 ### Data

 ---
 The input data is located in the `data/` subfolder.
 Climate information from 19 bioclimatic features (2.5 arc-minute resolution; baseline 1970-2000; with an extent from 109.3°W to 122.8°W and 31.9°N to 38.2°N) was downloaded from the publicly available [WorldClim database](https://www.worldclim.org) (v.
 2.1, Fick & Hijmans, 2017).
 Presence data were downloaded from the publicly available Global Biodiversity Information Facility database ([GBIF](https://www.gbif.org), downloaded November 1, 2020) and Leavitt et al., 2007.
-In addition, the most recently updated climate forecasts were obtained from [CMIP6](https://www.worldclim.org/data/cmip6/cmip6_clim2.5m.html), these are contained in a seperate [data repository](https://github.com/daniel-furman/xantusia-data).
+In addition, the most recently updated climate forecasts were obtained from [CMIP6](https://www.worldclim.org/data/cmip6/cmip6_clim2.5m.html).

 ### Workflow